← Back to projects

 The Lesson: When Elmore Lies

 The most useful thing I learned on this project was not the topology exploration, it was what happens when your analytical model disagrees with simulation.
-Elmore delay predicted that widening the NAND2 PMOS to 2×Wmin would cut pull-up delay roughly in half when driving the TG-XOR2 input.
+Elmore delay predicted that widening the NAND2 PMOS (p-channel transistor) to 2×Wmin would cut pull-up delay roughly in half when driving the TG-XOR2 input.
 SPICE said the opposite: sizing up actually made carry propagation worse.
-The first-order RC model captures the resistance drop from a wider PMOS but not the extra capacitance added to internal nodes.
+The first-order RC (resistance-capacitance) model captures the resistance drop from a wider PMOS but not the extra capacitance added to internal nodes.
 I reverted to minimum-sized transistors everywhere.
 The numbers above come from that version.

 The Leakage Tradeoff